desihub/specsim/docs/fiberloss.rst

   atmospheric models.
 This mode is the most flexible and slowest, and uses all of the relevant configuration parameters.
-* The ``fastsim`` method is based on an interpolation of fiber acceptance values pre-computed with ``galsim`` using the script ``fitgalsim``.
+* The ``fastsim`` method is based on an interpolation of fiber acceptance values pre-computed with ``galsim`` using the script ``fitgalsim``, which assumes a fixed axis ratio of 0.7 (for extended objects), a fixed Moffat PSF model with beta=3.5 (but variable FWHM) for the atmosphere, and a fixed fiber diameter of 107um.
   The interpolation parameters/axis are source profile (point source, exponential disk, De Vaucouleurs bulge), sigma (atmosphere+telescope blur, in um on focal surface), fiber offset from source (in um on focal surface), and half light radius (in arcsec) from extended source.
 This interpolation is performed with the class ``fastfiberacceptance.FastFiberAcceptance``.
-The accuracy is about 1 percent, which is sufficient for simulations.
+  The accuracy is about 1 percent when the assumptions above are valid.

 Refer to the comments in the sample configuration files for more information about the available parameters.